 What is MSG?

-Monosodium glutamate (MSG) is the sodium salt of a common amino acid.
-MSG occurs naturally in many foods, such as tomatoes and cheeses.
-It has been used safely as a seasoning in cooking for more than 100 years.
-It adds a savory or umami flavor and when used in conjunction with salt it creates a clean savory taste.
+Monosodium Glutamate is the sodium salt of a common amino acid.
+Monosodium Glutamate occurs naturally in many foods, such as tomatoes and cheeses.
+It enhances the savory flavor, and when used in conjunction with salt it creates a clean savory taste.

 How do I know if my Campbell product contains MSG?